-To support fast-growing cloud-based services, data centers are being built globally to provide necessary computing, storage, and content delivery services to enterprise and cloud users.
+To support fast-growing cloud-based services, data centres are being built globally to provide necessary computing, storage, and content delivery services to enterprise and cloud users.

-Over the past two decades, the data center market has become one of the most dynamic, fastest-growing markets driving innovation in many technical fronts.
-Data center operators are striving to build faster, denser, easier-to-install, more-cost-effective and more-power-efficient data centers, with resiliency and sustainability top-of-mind.
+Over the past two decades, the data centre market has become one of the most dynamic, fastest-growing markets driving innovation in many technical fronts.
+Data centre operators are striving to build faster, denser, easier-to-install, more-cost effective and more power-efficient data centres, with resiliency and sustainability first and foremost.